Jeffrey L. Edleson

 to end violence against women and children

 Edleson is one of the world's leading authorities on children exposed to domestic violence and has published over 120 articles and 12 books on domestic violence, groupwork, and program evaluation.
-He has been cited over 5,000 times and has an h-index of 39, see my Google Scholar homepage.
+He has been cited thousands of times with high impact, see his Google Scholar homepage.

 Prof. Edleson is the co-author with the late Susan Schechter of Effective Intervention in Domestic Violence and Child Maltreatment Cases: Guidelines for Policy and Practice (1999, co-authored with Susan Schechter, NCJFCJ).
 Better known as the "Greenbook", this best-practices guide has been the subject of six federally-funded and numerous other demonstration sites across the country.
-Prof. Edleson has also conducted intervention research and provided technical assistance to domestic violence programs and research projects across North America as well as in several other countries including Germany, Israel, Cyprus, India, Australia, Korea and Singapore.
+Prof. Edleson has also conducted intervention research and provided technical assistance to domestic violence programs and research projects across North America as well as in numerous other countries.

 Prof. Edleson speaks frequently across the U.S. and internationally.
-His recent international speaking enagements included: The National Institute of Mental Health and Neurosciences, Bangalore, India (December 2012), Roshni Nalaya School of Social Work, Mangalore, India (December 2012), the Tata Institute of Social Sciences, Mumbai, India (January 2013), The Hague, The Netherlands (March 2011); Toronto, Canada (September 2010); University of Tokyo (July 2010); University of Hong Kong (October 2008); The Hague, The Netherlands (March 2009); University of Bristol, UK (May 2009); University of Uppsala, Sweden (May 2009); Copenhagen, Denmark (May 2009); London (Ont), Canada (June 2009), Buenos Aires, Argentina (November 2009).
+His recent international speaking enagements and visits included: The University of Auckland, New Zealand (June 2013), the Te Papa Center for the NZ Family Violence Clearinghouse and NZ Families Commission in Wellington, New Zealand (June 2013), the University of Hong Kong, the Chinese University of Hong Kong, and Hong Kong Polytechnic University (April 2013), the Tata Institute of Social Sciences, Mumbai, India (January 2013), The National Institute of Mental Health and Neurosciences, Bangalore, India (December 2012), Roshni Nalaya School of Social Work, Mangalore, India (December 2012), The Hague, The Netherlands (March 2011); Toronto, Canada (September 2010); University of Tokyo (July 2010); University of Hong Kong (October 2008); The Hague, The Netherlands (March 2009); University of Bristol, UK (May 2009); University of Uppsala, Sweden (May 2009); Copenhagen, Denmark (May 2009); London (Ont), Canada (June 2009), Buenos Aires, Argentina (November 2009).
 Edleson's biographical information is available En Espanol.

 News Coverage/On the Hague Convention: A New York Times editorial published on Wednesday, March 6, 2013, cited Edleson's research on the Hague Convention.
 Time Magazine covered Edleson's research on the homepage of its website on Human Rights Day 2010.
 Read the story titled Protecting Kids: Rethinking the Hague Convention on Time's website.
 The University of Minnesota Connect Magazine also featured his work on the Hague Convention in its Spring 2011 issue.
 Related to the Hague Convention is Edleson's recent U.S. State Department testimony, reprinted in the Domestic Violence Report.